safespring/web/content/en/tech-update/2024-03-cinder-csi-volume-provisioner.md

 ---
+title: "Install the OpenStack Cinder CSI driver for Kubernetes"
-title: "OpenStack Cinder CSI volume provisioner"
+metatitle: "OpenStack Cinder CSI driver for Kubernetes and OpenShift"
 date: "2024-03-13"
-intro: "This guide is designed to help you effortlessly integrate the Cinder CSI Volume Provisioner into your OKD or OpenShift cluster."
+intro: "Configure the OpenStack Cinder CSI driver for OKD, OpenShift or Kubernetes so clusters can provision persistent volumes backed by OpenStack block storage."
 draft: false
 section: "Tech update"
 author: "Niklas Hagman"